webdriverbidi-net/webdriverbidi-net/README.md

 [![Coverage Status](https://coveralls.io/repos/github/jimevans/webdriverbidi-net/badge.svg?branch=main&kill_cache=1)](https://coveralls.io/github/jimevans/webdriverbidi-net?branch=main)

 This is repository contains a library that is a .NET client for the [WebDriver BiDi protocol specification](https://w3c.github.io/webdriver-bidi/).
+It also includes support for other modules implementing support for the WebDriver BiDi protocol, but not included in that specification, such as the [Permissions specification](https://www.w3.org/TR/permissions/).
 This spec is in progress, and features are added to the library as the specification changes.
 It is not yet published as a consumable artifact to NuGet, but will be once the specification becomes more stable.